Marcell Ozuna Player Props: Braves vs. Diamondbacks

 Marcell Ozuna At The Plate

-- In 32.5% of his games this season, Ozuna has had at least one RBI.
-He's picked up more than one in 14.3% and driven in three or more of his team's runs in two contests.
+- Ozuna has driven home a run in 26 games this year (33.3%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 31 games this year, with multiple runs four times.
+- He has scored in 41.0% of his games this season, with more than one run scored in 5.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.